BOI Reporting No Longer Required for Businesses Created in U.S.

 1. What’s a reporting company?

-• Foreign entities: Companies formed under the law of a foreign country that were created by filing a document with a secretary of state (or similar office) to do business in the U.S.
+Companies formed under the law of a foreign country that were created by filing a document with a secretary of state (or similar office) to do business in the U.S. are “reporting companies.”

-The BOI reporting requirements do not apply to all companies.
-Twenty-three types of businesses are exempt from BOI reporting requirements, including:
+The BOI reporting requirements do not apply to all companies, as there are exemptions.

 2. Who is a beneficial owner?